UjwalKavalipati/customer-health-segmentation-case-study/README.md

 ## Design Rationale

 **Why segments instead of numeric score?**
-- Works with incomplete data (resilient to Mixpanel gaps)
+- Works with incomplete data (resilient to matomo gaps)
 - Immediately actionable (CS knows exactly what to do)
 - No arbitrary weight justification needed
 - Easier for 2-person team to adopt